nerfstudio-project/nerfstudio/docs/nerfology/methods/generfacto.md

 ```

 Two options for text to image diffusion models are provided: Stable Diffusion and DeepFloyd IF.
-We use Deepfloyd IF by default because it trains faster and produces better results, however this model
+We use Deepfloyd IF by default because it trains faster and produces better results.
+However this model
-requires signing a license agreement on the model card of DeepFloyd IF, and logging in with
+requires users to sign a license agreement on the model card of DeepFloyd IF, and login with

 ```bash
 huggingface-cli login
 ```

-.
-More instructions can be found on the Huggingface website [here](https://huggingface.co/DeepFloyd/IF-I-XL-v1.0).
+More instructions can be found on the Hugging Face website [here](https://huggingface.co/DeepFloyd/IF-I-XL-v1.0).

-If you do not want to sign the license agreement, you can specify using the Stable Diffusion model in the command line.
+If you do not want to sign the license agreement, you can use the Stable Diffusion model instead by specifying in the command line.

 ## Running Generfacto